eduardogallifaochoa/ai-trading-bot/readme.md

 Save it.
 Ctrl + S (Trust me in VSCode you have to save everything)

+*(🗝️ Do I need Binance API keys right now?

+Technically?
+No.

+The bot only uses public endpoints from Binance, so no authentication is needed *yet*.
+But I added `.env` handling because I plan to add private features later (like balance tracking, trading, alerts, etc.).

+So yeah, you'll see `.env` stuff in the code, but it doesn't break if you don't have one yet — it's future-proof 😎)*

 Step 2

 Open a terminal in VSCode, and install the requirements.txt file